meldurson/AllTameable/README.md

 __By default, the config file does not add taming to any additional creatures.
 Each creature has to be manually added to the config or use one of the provided config files__

+## New in 1.3
+* Works with Hildir's Update
+* Changed where taming tools are made, now required to use a crafting table
+* Added an advanced taming tool that can be used to interact with creatures from further away and command multiple creatures at a time
+* Can cycle between different mass commands using the cycle key when looking at a tamed creature
+* Added three tiers of special taming food that reduces taming time, made in the cauldron
+* Mutation chances are now split between levels, infusions, and effects
+* Can now log out and into a different world at it will reload your configs, no more need to quit and reopen
+##
 __The current state of the mod includes the following features:__

 * Ability to tame any creature specified in the config including added by RRRM (Others may work I just haven't tested)